Igo Hofstetter: Awards

-On February 9, 1978, he was honored by the Federal President of the title Professor hc, and on January 27, 1983, he was honored by his hometown with the Culture Medal of Linz.
+On February 9, 1978, he was honored by Austria's Federal President with the title "Professor hc" (Professor honoris causa, an honorary professorship), and on January 27, 1983, he was honored by his hometown with the Culture Medal of Linz.

 He was awarded the Cultural Medal of Upper Austria on 19 June 1996, the award of the Austrian Cross of Honour for Science and Art by the Federal President with resolution of 20 August 1999 as well as the Grand Decoration of Honour for Services to the culture of Linz on 30 October 2000.